HanboBizl/HanboBizl.github.io/_pages/about.md

 supervised by Prof. Hongqi Wang and
 [Prof. Xian Sun](https://people.ucas.ac.cn/~sunxian) (NSFC Distinguished Young Scholar).
 He has published multiple first-author papers in top international journals, including IEEE TPAMI, IJCV, and IEEE TGRS, and serves as a reviewer for prestigious publications such as IJCV, IEEE TIP, and IEEE TCSVT.

 His research focuses on computer vision, encompassing **vision foundation models**, **self-supervised learning**, **few-shot learning**, and **remote sensing image interpretation**.
 Notably, his leading work on **RingMoE**, a 10-billion-parameter remote sensing vision foundation model developed at AIRCAS, was reported by CCTV and selected as one of the annual significant academic advances in remote sensing imagery at VALSE 2025.
-Currently, he is shifting his research focus to **multimodal vision-language models**.
+Currently, he is shifting his research focus to **multi-modal vision-language models**.

 # 🔥 News